Meriam Yehya Ibrahim considers herself Christian, but a court says she's Muslim

 Christian or Muslim?

-Ibrahim says her father was a Sudanese Muslim and her mother was Ethiopian Orthodox.
-Her father left when she was 6, and she was raised as a Christian.
+Ibrahim says she was born to a Sudanese Muslim father and an Ethiopian Orthodox mother.
+Her father left when she was age 6, and she was raised by her mother as a Christian.

-The court had warned her to renounce her Christianity by May 15, but she held firm to her beliefs.
+The court had warned Ibrahim to renounce her Christianity by Thursday, but she held firm to her beliefs.

-Sudanese Parliament speaker Fatih Izz Al-Deen said claims she was raised as non-Muslim are untrue.
+But the parliament speaker said that claims she was raised as non-Muslim are untrue.

-She was raised in an Islamic environment, and her brother, a Muslim, filed the complaint against her, according to Al-Deen.
+She is a Muslim raised in an Islamic environment and her brother, a Muslim, filed the complaint against her, according to Izz Al-Deen.

-The complaint alleges that she went missing for several years, and her family was shocked to find out she married a Christian, according to her lawyer.
+The complaint alleges she went missing for several years and her family was shocked to find out she married a Christian, according to her lawyer.

 However, because her father was Muslim, the courts considered her one too, which would mean her marriage to a non-Muslim man is void.

-Attempts to contact Sudan's justice minister and foreign affairs minister for comment were unsuccessful.
+Attempts to contact Sudan’s justice minister and foreign affairs minister were unsuccessful.

 Rights groups and foreign embassies worldwide condemned the verdict.